open-pioneer/trails-core-packages/.changeset/eighty-moons-clean.md

 "@open-pioneer/react-utils": patch
 ---

-roving-menu - Move focus correctly when an item unmounts while it is active.
+Roving Menu -Move focus correctly when an item unmounts while it is active.